Shawn Daivari: Managing Muhammad Hussan (2004–2005)

+Various alliances (2005–2007)

-On November 7, 2005, Daivari returned to Raw, acting as Kurt Angle's anointed special guest referee in the tag team match between Shawn Michaels and John Cena against Angle and Chris Masters.
+On the November 7 episode of Raw, Daivari returned, acting as Kurt Angle's anointed special guest referee in the tag team match between Shawn Michaels and John Cena against Angle and Chris Masters.
 During the match, Daivari favored Angle and Masters, who won the match via disqualification when Michaels was caught with a chair Angle brought in.

-On November 21, 2005, Kurt Angle announced that Daivari was to be the referee for all his future matches, including his WWE Championship match against John Cena for the title at Survivor Series.
-Mr. McMahon rescinded that at the kangaroo court trial of Eric Bischoff on Raw on December 5, 2005.
+On the November 21 episode of Raw, Angle announced that Daivari was to be the referee for all his future matches, including his WWE Championship match against John Cena for the title at Survivor Series on November 27.
+Mr. McMahon rescinded that at the kangaroo court trial of Eric Bischoff on the December 5 episode of Raw.
 Daivari remained aligned with Kurt Angle as his manager.

-On the January 13, 2006, episode of SmackDown!, Angle and Daivari were drafted to SmackDown!, where Angle won the World Heavyweight Championship that same night.
+On the January 13, 2006, episode of SmackDown!, Angle and Daivari moved to the SmackDown! brand, where Angle won the World Heavyweight Championship in a battle royal that same night.
 Angle later revealed that his contract on Raw had expired, which allowed them to switch brands.
-Angle was already signed to face Shawn Michaels on Raw, however this non-title match went ahead, but Daivari would accidentally cost Angle the match against Michaels.
+Angle was already signed to face Shawn Michaels on the January 16 episode of Raw, however this non-title match went ahead, but Daivari would accidentally cost Angle the match against Michaels.
 Afterwards, Daivari and Angle argued, but when Daivari slapped Angle, he was Angle Slammed over the ropes and down to the floor on the outside of the ring.
 During the break, on WWE.com Unlimited, an enraged Angle made it known that Daivari's services were no longer needed.

 A short time later, Daivari faced his former client in a match, during which Mark Henry, the number one contender for Angle's title, attacked Angle.
 After the match, Daivari officially announced that he was now managing Henry and continued to manage Henry during his feud with The Undertaker.
-Daivari would not be seen on television in the weeks leading up to WrestleMania 22 when, at Saturday Night's Main Event XXXII, he suffered a chokeslam and Tombstone Piledriver at the hands of The Undertaker onto the lid of a casket.
+Daivari would not be seen on television in the weeks leading up to WrestleMania 22 on April 2 when, at Saturday Night's Main Event XXXII, he suffered a chokeslam and Tombstone Piledriver at the hands of The Undertaker onto the lid of a casket.